3DA: Assessing 3D-Printed Electrodes for Measuring Electrodermal Activity: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper investigates the application of 3D-printed electrodes for measuring Electrodermal Activity (EDA) and assesses how electrode shape impacts measurement accuracy.
-We tested six 3D-printed electrodes with a conductive filament in a user study with six participants compared to commercially available off-the-shelf nickel electrodes.
+In a user study with six participants, we tested six 3D-printed electrodes with a conductive filament compared to commercially available off-the-shelf nickel electrodes.
 The results show that printed electrodes maintain EDA measurement accuracy, with the best performance from electrodes with a flat shape and a large diameter.
-The findings suggest potential applications in everyday objects like tools, devices, cups, steering wheels, and wristbands, facilitating ambulatory EDA recording without cables or adhesive electrodes.
-The paper's contribution paves the way for integrating EDA sensors into various everyday objects through 3D printing, enabling broader accessibility and application of EDA measurement in diverse contexts.
-The work suggests future research directions, including exploring other materials for printed electrodes, optimizing algorithm parameters for specific electrode shapes, and designing systems utilizing EDA as an input modality.
+The findings suggest potential applications in everyday objects such as tools, devices, cups, steering wheels, and wristbands, facilitating ambulatory EDA recording without cables or adhesive electrodes.
+The paper's contribution paves the way for integrating EDA sensors into various everyday objects through 3D printing, enabling broader accessibility and application of EDA for interaction~\cite{10.1145/3604270} or biofeedback~\cite{sehrt2024closing}.
+Our work suggests future research directions with larger participant pools, including exploring other materials for printed electrodes to improve the accuracy, optimizing algorithm parameters for specific electrode shapes, testing its robustness against artifacts (e.g., motion), the influence of long-term use, and designing systems utilizing EDA as an input modality for arousal or stress.

+\begin{acks} This work has been funded by the German Federal Ministry of Education and Research (01IS17050), the European Union (European Regional Development Fund, ERDF), and the state of Saarland, Germany (project "Multi-Immerse"). \end{acks}